msppstata/quant1/10-End-of-Semester-Project.md

 This study looks at the relationship between vehicle mileage, weight, length, and price.
 We also examine whether this relationship changes according to the vehicle's repair record.

-Five records were dropped from our data, as they were missing data on their repair record.
-Data on mileage for Datsun vehicles is known to be inaccurate, so all Datsun automobiles were dropped from the sample.
-Thus, our final analysis sample contained 65 records.

 We had to correct two problems in price reporting.
 First, prices for domestic automobiles were reported in 1978 nominal dollars, while prices for foreign